brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

 ```
 $ g++ hello.cpp -o hello
 ```
-This will generat an executable named `hello` in the current directory.
+This will generate an executable named `hello` in the current directory.
 One can run this executable by typing
 ```
 $ ./hello
 ```